mikecreighton/reading-practice/README.md

 - `src/App.vue`: The main Vue component
 - `src/components/InputForm.vue`: View for user input
 - `src/components/StoryModal.vue`: View for displaying the generated story
-- `src/components/SettingsModal.vue`: View for displaying the generated story
+- `src/components/SettingsModal.vue`: View for selecting the color theme
 - `src/services/ai.js`: Utility functions for interacting with the backend

 ## Setup and Installation